 Our Care Service continues to provide home care and Carers’ Breaks and our Admiral Nurses will provide support face to face or over the phone, as appropriate.

 In April 2022, the arrangements for testing and managing COVID-19 changed, in line with the UK government’s Living with COVID plan.
 Guidance differs depending where you live in the UK, so you should visit the following websites for further information - www.gov.uk/coronavirus and www.nhs.uk/conditions/coronavirus-covid-19/

 How do I protect someone I care for?

 Consider what might happen if you were unable to provide the care you normally provide.
-This may be in the situation of having to self-isolate where you or someone in your home is unwell or if the person you support has coronavirus symptoms.
+This may be in the situation of having to stay at home and avoid contact with others if you or the person you support has coronavirus or COVID-19 symptoms.
 It is helpful if you can put a contingency plan in place and seek cover from trusted neighbours, friends or family members.
 You could also think about options for having shopping delivered.

 - Loss or change of taste or smell (known anosmia).

-For current guidance about treatment, self-isolation or if you or anyone you live with has symptoms visit the NHS website via this link - NHS COVID-19 guidance.
+For current guidance about treatment and self-isolation if you or anyone you care for or live with has symptoms visit the NHS website via this link - NHS COVID-19 guidance.

 Do not go to a GP surgery, pharmacy or hospital if you have symptoms.
-For advice about what to do please turn to NHS 111 online.
-Only call NHS 111 if you are worried about a baby or child, if you don't have internet access, or you cannot get help online.
+If you are worried about symptoms or for non-urgent medical help please turn to NHS 111 online or call NHS 111.

 Guidance about shielding